 I’m Okay with the Health Risks – I Just Want to Know Which One Gets Me Higher!

-In terms of the question ‘does vaping get you higher than smoking,’ there is really no simple answer as both produce an unquestionably different high.
-As for the ‘better’ high, that depends on what you’re seeking.
 Those who have tried both will tell you that vaping offers a “cleaner” high, which provides you with a greater degree of energy.
-The lack of smoke means you are less likely to suffer from dry mouth and there is less of a pungent odor.
+The lack of smoke means you are less likely to suffer from dry mouth, and there is less of a pungent odor.

 Although your vaping high won’t last as long as when you smoke a joint, you can still get spectacularly baked.
 Once you begin to feel the effects wear off, vape another bowl and enjoy the high all over again!
 Vaping consumes less dry herb than smoking, so it is arguably more cost-effective.
 If you’re keen for an ‘out of body experience’ type high, invest in concentrates, but be careful – some forms of shatter and wax contain up to 90% THC!

 Typically, smoking a joint provides you with a faster high that lasts a bit longer.
-The ensuing rush is extremely intense, especially if you use a bong, but you’re more likely to feel lazy than if you vape.
-While the duration of the high is greater, your peak high is arguably no greater than when you use a vaporizer.
+The ensuing rush is intense, especially if you use a bong, but you’re more likely to feel lazy than if you vape.
+While the duration of the high is greater, your peak high is less intense than when you use a vaporizer.
 On the plus side, you get there quicker and feel stoned for a bit longer.

 When you break things down even further, it becomes clear that vaporizing weed has an array of advantages, aside from the obvious health benefits.
 When you smoke marijuana, the dry herb combusts as the temperature reaches incredible levels.
 You are of course unable to control or gauge the temperature, and all you know is that smoking marijuana destroys practically all of the herb’s terpenes.